-Chemotherapy extravasation.
-Chemotherapy extravasation is the term used to describe what happens when chemotherapy given through an IV (a small needle and tube that is inserted directly into the vein) leaks onto the skin.
-Chemotherapy drugs that touch the skin can cause pain or burning.
+Chemotherapy leaks.
+Chemotherapy extravasation is the term used to describe what happens when chemotherapy given into a vein leaks onto the skin.
+Chemotherapy that touches the skin can cause pain or burning.
 If left untreated, this can also cause a wound to develop.
 If you have pain or burning when you are receiving chemotherapy, tell someone on your health care team right away.
-If an extravasation happens during your treatment, a member of the health care team will likely stop the chemotherapy and clean the area around the IV.
+A member of the health care team will likely stop the chemotherapy and clean the area around the IV.
 Your health care team will also instruct you on how to care for it at home.
 Then, you will receive chemotherapy through another vein or by another method.

 Necrotic wound.
 Some cancers cause wounds to develop or make it difficult for wounds to heal.
 A necrotic wound is a wound that is surrounded by dead skin or, sometimes, dead muscle tissue.
 A necrotic wound cannot heal when it is surrounded by dead skin or tissue.
-Removing the dead skin or tissue either surgically or by applying a special gel to the skin is the first step in treating a necrotic wound.
+Removing dead skin or tissue with surgery or a special gel is the first step in treating a necrotic wound.
 If you have a wound that is not healing, tell a member of your health care team right away.
-A skin culture may be obtained to determine if there is an infection, and you may need topical or oral antibiotics.
+Your doctor may test the skin to find out if you have an infection.
+If you have an infection, you may need antibiotics.

-Pressure ulcers (bed sores).
-Pressure ulcers are sores that are caused by constant pressure on one area of the body.
-They often form on the heels of the feet or the sacrum (tailbone).
+Pressure ulcers or bed sores.
+Pressure ulcers are caused by constant pressure on one area of the body.
+They often form on the heels of the feet or the tailbone.
 Ulcers are less likely to form on parts of the body where there is a thicker layer of fat.
 For patients who are bedridden, an air- or water-pad that lies on top of the mattress helps prevent ulcers.
 Special beds called “low-air-loss beds” or “air-fluidized beds” may also help prevent ulcers or stop ulcers from worsening.
-There are treatments that provide comfort and pain control for ulcers, as well as treatments that prevent them from getting worse.
+Treatment for pressure ulcers can provide comfort, reduce pain, and keep them from getting worse.

 Malignant wounds.
 Malignant wounds form when cancer breaks the skin and causes a wound.
-Malignant wounds may be caused by many forms of cancer, but they are more common in people with skin cancer.
+Many types of cancer can cause malignant wounds.
+However, they are more common in people with skin cancer.
 Malignant wounds can easily become infected and be very painful.
 They may leak a large amount of fluid or blood.
-The odor from a malignant wound can also be overpowering.
-This odor can sometimes be managed by placing an odor absorber in the room, such as cat litter, charcoal, or by introducing another odor, such as a burning candle, vanilla, vinegar, or coffee.
-Keep in mind that fragrances and perfumes can be irritating to some patients and may cause nausea.
+The odor from a malignant wound can also be very strong.
+Placing an odor absorber in the room, such as cat litter, or charcoal can help lessen the smell.
+Or, you can try introducing another odor, such as a burning candle, vanilla, vinegar, or coffee.
+Keep in mind that fragrances and perfumes can bother some patients and may cause nausea.
 Topical antibiotics such as metronidazole (multiple brand names) may be effective in reducing odor.
 Talk with a member of your health care team if you have a wound.